The Madness (The Madness album): Critical reception

 Upon release, Graeme Kay of Smash Hits described the album as "something of a hit and miss affair".
 He highlighted the tracks "Nail Down the Days", "What's That" and "Beat the Bride", but felt "the rest of the LP tries too hard to be clever".
 He concluded: "Not a great LP by any means, but not bad".
 Max Bell of Number One wrote: "Songwise, the Camden crooners continue to delve into sombre waters.
-The [new] Madness [music] is still reminiscent of a nightmare in a funfair on occasions but it's that very stylised sound which makes the Mad ones matter."
+The Madness is still reminiscent of a nightmare in a funfair on occasions but it's that very stylised sound which makes the Mad ones matter."

 Darryl Cater of AllMusic retrospectively stated: "The tinny, muddled pop sound proves what a big contribution producers Clive Langer and Alan Winstanley had made to the polished, resonant Madness records.
 There are flashes of trademark Madness melody, but too much of the album is an indistinguishable blur of drum machines, keyboards and '80s pop guitar.
 Exceptions include the reggae-flavoured "Beat the Bride" and the sitar-savvy single "I Pronounce You."
 These former British skinheads have always been better at the wacky than the meaningful, and the lyrical emphasis on social issues feels strained."